DanielHauge/HackerNews-Grp8/docs/README.md

 #### Development process
 Kristian - We delegated reponsability.
 The roles
+[comment]: <> (I don't know if it's relevant but we used Trello as project management system but went away from that)
 ```
 In this part you should show off by telling us all you know about software development processes
 and describe which concepts you used to structure your development.